alexdwagner/alexdwagner.github.io/index.md

 permalink: /
 ---
 # Alex Wagner
-## Technical Writer and Full-Stack Web Developer
+## Full-Stack Web Developer

 **Hi, I'm Alex.
 I'm a [full-stack web developer](https://github.com/alexdwagner) based in Brooklyn, New York.**

 I'm currently working as a dev on various freelance and contract projects.

-As a full-stack web developer, I have experience in JavaScript, Typescript, React, Node.js, Next.js, MySQL, Django, Solidity, Ruby on Rails, and p5.js.
+As a full-stack web developer, I have experience in JavaScript, Typescript, React, Node.js, Next.js, PostgreSQL, Solidity, Ruby on Rails, and p5.js.

 ---